 The Commission has no authority to revise or reverse a judge's decision.
 Colo.
-RJD 5(e) mandates that disputes about pre-trial orders, evidentiary or procedural rulings, findings of fact, conclusions of law, sentencing, or other aspects of litigation are not considered grounds for disciplinary measures.
+RJD 5(e) mandates that disputes about a judge's rulings on motions, evidence, procedure, findings of fact, conclusions of law, sentencing, or other aspects of litigation are not considered grounds for disciplinary measures.
 Such disputes are to be resolved by the trial and appellate courts in accordance with the powers vested in the judiciary by Colo.
 Const.
 Article VI, Section 1.
-Complaints that focus on these matters will be dismissed, unless there are grounds for a Canon violation that are distinct from issues under the jurisdiction of the courts.
+Allegations that focus on these matters will not provide a reasonable basis for consideration as a complaint, unless the dispute involves grounds for a Canon violation in addition to the issues that are under the jurisdiction of the courts.